Music / Supper's Ready

 - The melody of the section is the same as that for "The Guaranteed Eternal Sanctuary Man".

-- Subdued Section: Between "Apocalypse in 9/8" and "As Sure as Eggs Is Eggs".
-All of the instruments drop out, the flute comes in, then church bells, then a drum roll, then quieting under Peter's vocals, followed by full instrumnetation returning via a drum break.
+- Between "Apocalypse in 9/8" and "As Sure as Eggs Is Eggs".
+All of the instruments drop out, the flute comes in, then church bells, then a drum roll, then quieting under Peter's vocals, followed by full instrumentation returning via a drum break.

-- Uncommon Time: "Apocalypse in 9/8".
-The solo is an exception as parts of it are in Common Time.
+- Uncommon Time: "Apocalypse in 9/8"note .
+The Hammond L-122 tonewheel organ solo is an exception as parts of it are in Common Time.

 - The Walrus Was Paul: Gabriel's descriptions of the song do little to increase its comprehensibility.
-His way of announcing it at concerts was telling a completely unrelated story (involving eartworms) ending on the punchline Supper's Ready.
+His way of announcing it at concerts was telling a tangentially-related story (involving earthworms) ending on the punchline Supper's Ready. note

 - "Gabble Ratchet" apparently refers to the Hounds of Hell.
 Either that, or squawking geese.

-- Winston Churchill: In "Willow Farm", he's dressed in drag and used to be a British flag.
+- Winston Churchill: In "Willow Farm", he's dressed in drag and used to be a British flag.note

 - Word Salad Lyrics: "Willow Farm"